 - regular workplace safety inspections, audits, and hazard identification activities are conducted in consultation with workers

 - that within their area of control and authority, identified hazards and risks are eliminated or controlled in accordance with HSW legislative requirements

 - senior management are informed of any urgent and relevant safety issue beyond their scope or ability to implement safety measures

-Whilst at work, all USC workers must, as far as is reasonably practicable, ensure that they:
+Whilst at work, all workers must, as far as is reasonably practicable, ensure that they:

 - carry out tasks and duties in a manner which does not adversely affect their own health and safety, or that of others

-- comply with reasonable HSW instructions to allow USC to conform with legal requirements
+- comply with reasonable HSW instructions to allow the University to conform with legal requirements

 - comply with HSW policies and other relevant HSW documentation

-- undertake HSW training provided by USC, including induction and task specific safety training when required
+- undertake HSW training provided by the University, including induction and task specific safety training when required

 - immediately report to their supervisor any incident or health and safety concern